« Home

 Their only hope for restoring the economy was to boost tourism.
 Iceland Air came up with attractive deals that bundled their trans-Atlantic flights with a free sojourn in Reykjavik.
 And just when faint glimmers of hope were starting to appear, the unpronounceable Eyjafjallajoekull volcano decided to blow off a little steam in early 2010, disrupting air travel for weeks and planting great seeds of doubt in the minds of any would-be tourists.

-I have long wanted to visit the country ever since reading Eric Weiner's account of Iceland as a leading example of a happy nation.
+I have long wanted to visit the country, ever since reading Eric Weiner's account of Iceland as a leading example of a happy nation.
 It turns out the country had been on my friend Honza's radar for quite some time as well, so the two of us decided to do our part to help prop up their flailing economy.
 After all, Iceland's global image was not good.
-When I told David M. I was headed to Iceland, his reaction was: “what's that?
+When I told David M. I was headed to Iceland, he jokingly responded: “what's that?
 You're going to buy Iceland?”

 Reykjavik